 A global industrial automation manufacturer maintained its product catalog in a legacy product information management system.
 The data stored there was structured for operational purposes, not customer communication.
 Field names were abbreviated, descriptions were terse or absent, and the format reflected decades of data entry conventions rather than any coherent content strategy.

-The organization was modernizing its web presence and needed customer-facing product descriptions that were readable, accurate, and suitable for marketing.
-Writing these summaries manually for hundreds of thousands of SKUs was not feasible within the project timeline or budget.
+The organization was modernizing its web presence and needed customer-facing product descriptions that were clear to customers, technically accurate, and usable on the website.
+The team could not write hundreds of thousands of SKU summaries by hand within the schedule or budget.

 PiSrc used AI-powered summarization to generate product descriptions from the raw data fields available in the legacy system.
-The AI model ingested the structured attributes of each product (specifications, classifications, application codes, dimensional data) and produced a natural-language summary that communicated the product's purpose, key features, and relevant specifications in a format appropriate for a website audience.
+The model took in each product's structured attributes (specifications, classifications, application codes, dimensional data) and wrote a web-ready summary of the product's purpose, main features, and relevant specifications.

 Output constraints.
 The AI was configured to generate content only from the source data provided for each product.
 It was explicitly prohibited from inferring specifications not present in the input data or drawing on general knowledge to fill gaps.
 If a data field was missing, the summary omitted that attribute rather than guessing.